-First-year students, second-year students and students who have not previously worked with the Career Center should start by taking Careers 101 online.
-The course gives an overview of the Career Center’s tools and the network of employers, alumni and others that are available to your student, and jump starts their personal and career development for the rest of their Hopkins tenure.
+First-year students, second-year students and students who have not previously worked with the Life Design Lab should start by taking Careers 101 online.
+The course gives an overview of the Life Design Lab’s tools and the network of employers, alumni and others that are available to your student, and jump starts their personal and career development for the rest of their Hopkins tenure.
 After watching these videos, they should also sign onto the career portal Handshake and consider attending industry-focused Career Academy events.

 Each Career Academy is an industry-focused community of students, student groups, faculty, alumni, parents and employers designed to align students’ academic experiences with their professional pursuits.
 Academies help students build their network, explore their industries of interest, receive industry-specific news, and attend tailored events.
 Academies include arts, media and marketing; consulting; finance; health sciences; nonprofit and government; and stem and innovation.
 Learn more about Career Academies.

-Students can set up appointments with academy-specific Career Coaches after completing Careers 101.
+Students can set up appointments with academy-specific Life Design Educators (formerly Career Coaches) after completing Careers 101.
 Coaches help students explore their interests, present their brand effectively, identify great opportunities, and build their network by connecting with professionals in their industries of interest.

 The office also offers drop-in hours in Garland Hall and around campus so students can polish their resumes or interview techniques, etc. Drop-in hours can be found on Handshake or by calling 410-516-8056.

-Coming to Career Center events and staying active on Handshake gives students the most opportunities to attend information sessions, apply for jobs, interview with companies on campus, and more.
+Coming to Life Design Lab events and staying active on Handshake gives students the most opportunities to attend information sessions, apply for jobs, interview with companies on campus, and more.

-More than 1,500 jobs and internships are posted on Handshake every month, and students on Handshake can receive newsletter updates from the Career Center on new job and internship posts and networking opportunities.
+More than 1,500 jobs and internships are posted on Handshake every month, and students on Handshake can receive newsletter updates from the Life Design Lab on new job and internship posts and networking opportunities.
 Parents also play an instrumental role in adding internship opportunities at their employers to the Handshake inventory through the Parents Internship Network (PIN).
 Read more about the Parents Internship Network.